 - Their Elemental Powers are typically part of Fire, Ice, Lightning.
 Fire as the 'birth of science' for curious types.
 Ice (or water) as the cold ivory towers of education and learning for bookish ones.
 Lightning to go along with machines for techies.
 Or they could be non-elementals that rely on practical knowledge if they lack the spiritual aptitude for magic.

 As casts have become more gender-balanced, The Smart Girl is the one most likely to swap genders.
 Since the character type is not stereotypically masculine, turning them into The Smart Girl is not a big stretch.
-During The New '10s, the prevalence of media partnerships with STEM also encouraged many a Smart Girl especially for the Gadgeteer Genius archetype.
-When used in this way, she's usually much less girly than The Chick.
+During The New '10s, the prevalence of media partnerships with STEM also encouraged many a Smart Girl especially for the Gadgeteer Genius and coding archetypes.

 In an ensemble, the Smart Guy is usually the last character to have a Love Interest if they even bother to give him one at all.
 When they do, expect a subplot about the geek's unrequited feelings towards an unattainable cooler love interest for Smart Guys around the same age as the rest of the cast.
 Younger Smart Guys may have a cute Puppy Love plot with someone their own age, or a Precocious Crush on someone much older.
 In most cases where the geek's love interest is not "out of their league", they tend to be little more than a Distaff Counterpart.

-If there's a Robot Buddy on the team, he's usually The Smart Guy.
+If there's a Robot Buddy or an alien on the team, he's usually The Smart Guy.

 Oh, and he's also part of the Four-Man Band in a comedy ensemble.

 Not to be confused with the series Smart Guy.

 - Savior of Demons: Murai is the default translator for the Arcosians when they go to meet the Tsufuru.
 He also has elements of The Smart Guy and Deadpan Snarker.